 Donald Glover has put his hand to many successes this decade.
 Both in front and behind the camera, he’s left a trail of impressive work.
 But his music career under “Childish Gambino” has also excelled, culminating in most recent successes with “This Is America”, which set the Internet alight with its poignant video and controversial themes.

-For me, however, “Redbone” is the track I’ve returned to since its release.
+For me, however, “Redbone” is the track I’ve returned to.
 Released ahead of 2016s Awaken, My Love!, this was a new direction for Glover, pulling the pace down and leaning into funky, soulful music.
 The central hook makes for an instant earworm, the satisfying bass leaps, twangs and squelches throughout, and the change in vocal style suits the track perfectly.
 The track made for a sleeper hit, only peaking months after its release, alongside the Internet finding a meme and a mashup or two to boot.

 It also marks a more general return of funk and soul in the 2010s, with the likes of Thundercat lending his hand to some the best music to come out of the decade.
 With a wide variety of artists exploring this area of music, it’s a trend I certainly hope to see continue as we enter the new decade.